Leadership Overview

 Richard Marquez - Chief Executive Officer

-Richard Marquez, the Chief Executive Officer at Texans Can Academies, directs the overarching strategy and operational framework for the organization.
-Marquez guides the institution's mission to deliver exceptional educational opportunities, particularly for students facing traditional high school challenges, fostering their path toward economic independence.
-This leadership role involves aligning all departments with the core objectives of student success and long-term viability.
-Marquez ensures the strategic vision translates into actionable plans across all campuses.
-The Chief Executive Officer's focus remains on expanding the reach and impact of Texans Can Academies.
-By cultivating strong relationships with stakeholders and overseeing resource allocation, Richard Marquez drives the organization's growth and commitment to educational excellence.
+Richard Marquez, the Chief Executive Officer at Texans Can Academies, directs the overarching strategy and operational framework.
+Marquez guides the organization's mission to deliver exceptional educational opportunities, particularly for students navigating traditional high school difficulties, thereby ensuring their future economic self-sufficiency.
+This leadership involves aligning all departments with the core objective of student empowerment and success.
+Marquez's strategic vision shapes the expansion and refinement of educational programs across all campuses.
+The Chief Executive Officer ensures that the organization's resources are optimally allocated to support student achievement and long-term institutional growth.
+By fostering strong relationships with the Board of Trustees and Development Councils, Marquez champions the cause of accessible, high-quality education.
+Richard Marquez's role is central to maintaining the organization's commitment to transforming lives through education.

 Marian Hamlett - Chief Financial Officer